mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 want.

-To save time on installing a base arch system into each chroot, `makechrootpkg` relies on a preprepared root which it copies for each package it builds.
-We can create this root fs by running `mkarchroot`.
+To save time on installing a base arch system into each chroot, `makechrootpkg` relies on a prepared root which it copies for each package it builds.
+We can create this root filesystem by running `mkarchroot`.

 ```bash
 mkdir -p ./chroots